railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 	        - :guilabel:`Maximum` : gives the maximum of all the values that appear in this field.

 	        - :guilabel:`Average` : gives the arithmetic average of all the values in this field.

+	        - :guilabel:`Count` : gives the count of all the values in this field.

 	#. :guilabel:`Graph Mode` the fourth column, determines if the field will appear in the graph view
 	   and, if so, on which axis (X or Y).